What is the downside of wearing a Mouth Guard?

 Changes in Bite and Jaw Alignment

-Depending on the individual's grinding intensity and the duration of night guard usage, there is a possibility of developing changes in bite and jaw alignment.
+Depending on the individual's grinding intensity and the duration of mouth guard usage, there is a possibility of developing changes in bite and jaw alignment.
 Teeth may shift or become misaligned over time, potentially leading to occlusion problems.
-Regular dental check-ups and adjustments can help monitor any bite changes and ensure the night guard's effectiveness in managing these issues.
+Regular dental check-ups and adjustments can help monitor any bite changes and ensure the mouth guard's effectiveness in managing these issues.

 Moreover, the alteration in the positioning of the teeth and jaws can impact not only the aesthetic appearance of the smile but also the overall functionality of the mouth.
 Misaligned bites can lead to difficulties in chewing, speaking, and even cause discomfort in the temporomandibular joint (TMJ).